 Introduction: Laser Cut Box With Veneer Endless Knot Inlay

 Here is a box with an inlay made entirely on a laser cutter.
-The software used was open source Inkscape, with a plugin to generate the tabbed box.

 The box itself was made from 1/4 walnut plywood, and the inlay was paper-backed maple veneer.

 The endless knot is a traditional design used across several cultures.